AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/uniswap/setup.md

 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"
 ```

-Next we will write the L1 Uniswap Portal
+In the next step, we will write the L1 Uniswap Portal.